huanggengli/astro-paper-multiblog/src/data/blog/thinking-in-english-first-note.md

 I was stuck—until AI pointed out a critical insight: Astro sites should be deployed as static sites, but Zeabur was attempting to run them as dynamic applications using Docker.
 The platform simply wasn't designed for this use case.
 So I switched to Vercel instead.
 Within moments, the deployment succeeded.
 It was that simple.
-This seemingly minor switch taught me a valuable lesson: platform selection matters profoundly.
+This seemingly minor switch taught me a valuable lesson: **platform selection matters profoundly**.
 Different projects have different requirements, and choosing the right deployment tool from the start can save hours of troubleshooting.
 In the future, I'll ask AI to recommend the optimal platform before I even begin building.
 Yet the deployment phase itself was emotionally taxing.
 I spent hours debugging without fully understanding what was happening—simply following AI's instructions and troubleshooting methodically, one step at a time.
 Each error message tested my patience.
 After several failed attempts, I felt frustrated and seriously considered abandoning the project.
 But I took a short break, returned with fresh eyes, and continued.
 What kept me going wasn't just stubbornness—it was knowing I had no other option but to persist.
 And that persistence paid off.